HenrYxZ/sombra/README.md

 - Run `python -u main.py` or `python -u main.py -d` to use _debug mode_ which
 will not use Anti-Aliasing (-u is for displaying print messages in the console)
 - The output image will be stored in the project folder

+## Features

+- Sphere and Plane objects
+- Diffuse, Specular and Border shaders
+- Directional, Point and Spot lights
+- Change Field of View of camera by changing d (distance) and scale x and y parameters
+- Anti-Aliasing 4x4 using Random Jitter

 ## Testing